FeetDoTravel

 In Oslob, or more precisely the small village of Tan-Awan where the snorkelling takes place, whale shark tourism means BIG money.
 It’s a lucrative multi-million dollar business receiving nearly 2,000 visitors PER DAY, some fisherman make up to P30,000 a week ($573/£438/E500) - the average weekly wage is P2,000 (Philippine Peso).

-Tourism in Tan-Awan is only about the money and not about raising awareness about the sharks.
+Tourism in Tan-Awan is only about the money and not about raising awareness of the sharks.
 Yes, shark tourism has changed the lives enormously for locals in this small fishing village, but sadly none of this money is re-invested towards shark conservation, and it is these gentle, curious giants who are paying the price for humans to live a better life.
+When closing down this activity in Bohol, the Governor concluded "The business benefit could not be bartered with the bad environmental effects of the whale shark watching activities"

 Whales sharks can be seen in the Philippines all year round in a few places.
 Whale shark season in Donsol and Southern Leyte (which includes Padre Burgos and Pintuyan) is October to May.
 In Honda Bay, Palawan whale shark season is April to October.
 All offer ethical whale watching experiences and care about the sharks’ welfare.